projectsophon/hardhat-circom/README.md

     └── pot15_final.ptau
 ```

-Now, you can use `npx hardhat circom --verbose` to compile the circuits and output `Verifier.sol`, `init.zkey`, and `init.wasm` files into their respective directories:
+Now, you can use `npx hardhat circom --verbose` to compile the circuits and output `InitVerifier.sol`, `init.zkey`, and `init.wasm` files into their respective directories:

 ```bash
 j:~/best_dapp_ever/ $ tree